Causes for Low Back Pain

 SI Joint pain represents 15-30% of individuals with mechanical LBP.
 Low back pain can be local and confined to one side as well as pain can affect both sides.
 Furthermore, some patient may complain of low back pain and buttock pain which, can affect one side or both sides of the body.
 Pain is usually sharp and stabbing in nature and aggravated by weight sitting or standing for long periods of time.

-SI joint indicated by arrows (picture to the right).
+SI joint indicated by arrows (picture on the left).
 For more information on SI joint please follow please follow the link.

 Risk Factor and/or Causes for SI joint Pain: